Chevrolet Monza

-The Chevrolet Monza is a subcompact automobile produced by Chevrolet for the 1975 through 1980 model years.
+The Chevrolet Monza is a subcompact automobile which was produced by Chevrolet from 1974 until 1980 for the 1975 through 1980 model years.
 The Monza is based on the Chevrolet Vega, sharing its wheelbase, width, and standard inline-four engine.
 The car was designed to accommodate the GM-Wankel rotary engine, but due to mediocre fuel economy and emissions-compliance issues the engine was cancelled, and a V8 engine option was substituted.
 The Monza name has also been used for several other cars.

 Introduced for the 1975 model year, the Monza 2+2 and Monza Towne Coupe competed with the Ford Mustang II and other sporty coupes.
 General Motors' H-body variants, the Buick Skyhawk and Oldsmobile Starfire, were produced using the Monza 2+2's body with grille and trim variations and Buick's 3.8 liter V6 engine.
 The Pontiac Sunbird variant was introduced for the 1976 model year, initially offered only in the Monza Towne Coupe body with the 2+2 hatchback added for the 1977 model year.
 The Monza nameplate originated in mid-1960 for the sport version of the Chevrolet Corvair.